pelias/pelias/INSTALL.md

 ### Set up the Elasticsearch Schema

-The Elasticsearch Schema is analogous to the layout of a table in a traditional relational database, like MySQL or PostgreSQL.
-While Elasticsearch attempts to auto-detect a schema that works when inserting new data, this generally leads to non-optimal results.
-In the case of Pelias, inserting data without first applying the Pelias schema will cause all queries to fail completely: Pelias requires specific configuration settings for both performance and accuracy reasons.
+Pelias requires specific configuration settings for both performance and accuracy reasons.
 Fortunately, now that your `pelias.json` file is configured with how to connect to Elasticsearch, the schema repository can automatically create the Pelias index and configure it exactly as needed.

-_Note:_ The schema scripts also check for required Elasticsearch plugins, and will tell you how to install them if not present.

 ```bash
 cd schema                      # assuming you have just run the bash snippet to download the repos from earlier
 node scripts/create_index.js
 ```
+The Elasticsearch Schema is analogous to the layout of a table in a traditional relational database, like MySQL or PostgreSQL.
+While Elasticsearch attempts to auto-detect a schema that works when inserting new data, this generally leads to non-optimal results.
+In the case of Pelias, inserting data without first applying the Pelias schema will cause all queries to fail completely:

 If you want to reset the schema later (to start over with a new import or because the schema code has been updated), you can drop the index and start over like so: